amplitude/amplitude-docs/content/collections/migration/en/migrate-from-adobe.md

 {{partial:admonition type="note" heading="Adobe Launch availability"}}
 Adobe provides Adobe Launch free for Adobe clients, but if you eventually remove all Adobe products, you may lose access to Adobe Launch.
 The Amplitude Adobe Launch extension is a great way to try out Amplitude with little effort.
-But if your organization replaces Adobe Analytics, you may need to switch to another tag management system in the future.
+But if your organization replaces Adobe Analytics, you may have to switch to another tag management system in the future.
 {{/partial:admonition}}

 #### Tealium